 There is nothing quite like a crisp autumn breeze, beautiful foliage, and the smell of warm spices baking in the kitchen.
-Do beware though--fall ushers in a bushel of dangers for our furry companions.
-Here’s how to keep your pets safe and healthy this season.
+Do beware though–fall ushers in a bushel of dangers for our furry companions.
+Here’s how to keep your pets safe and healthy with these fall pet safety tips this season.

 Some pet owners believe there is an increased need for food once the summer heat dies down.
 Is this necessary?
 Several decades ago, your veterinarian may have recommended a slight increase in your pet's food consumption as the weather cooled and your pet required slightly more caloric intake to regulate his system.

 Today, however, things have changed.
 With a shocking number of pets categorized as obese and most dogs and cats kept primarily as house pets, this isn't a concern for most pet parents.
 If you do have a very fit working dog, a small increase may be a wise idea; with this said, an increase around 10% is probably all that is necessary.
 This does not mean an extra meal or an unlimited pass to treats.

 As fall approaches, temperature changes can affect our pets, especially smaller breeds, puppies, and senior animals.
 It’s important to monitor the outdoor time for pets and help them adjust to the cooler weather.
 Provide extra warmth, like blankets for outdoor dogs, and observe how they cope with the changes in temperature and adjust their daily activities accordingly.

 What Dangers Lurk When the Fall Weather Sets In?